 MY FAVOURITE VETERANS

-Tony Cashman's wonderful story, along with twenty-seven other original articles from Wartime Wednesdays, are now available in printed book form.
+Tony Cashman’s wonderful story, along with twenty-seven other original articles from Wartime Wednesdays, are now available in print with the title My Favourite Veterans: True Stories From World War Two’s Hometown Heroes.
+For more information, check out the book cover image at the bottom of this page.